evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

    Try forcing the Evergreen agent (which runs in a system process called Jasper) to start back up in a way that's less disruptive than just rebooting the computer.

 3. Reprovision
-   Hosts need to have a few starter files and stuff on the file system before they can run tasks, and pressing that button gives them the files they need if they're a static host(because there's no way to auto-populate them with the stuff they need).
+   Hosts need to have a few starter files on the file system before they can run tasks, and pressing that button gives them the files they need if they're a static host(because there's no way to auto-populate them with the files they need).
 This option is useful for static hosts that get extremely borked (like the file system is corrupted and it loses all the data).